 - 1 cup finely chopped red onion

-- 4 tablespoons chopped cilantro
+- 4 tablespoons chopped cilantro leaves

 - 3 tablespoons fresh lime juice

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

 - Extra virgin olive oil